 Endoscopic Nerve Rhizotomy (Radiofrequency)

-Endoscopic Nerve Rhizotomy is a highly effective yet minimally invasive procedure for the treatment of low back pain caused by arthritis.
-Once your physician has determined your pain is related to arthritic facet joints, this procedure may be used to relieve the pain.
+Endoscopic Nerve Rhizotomy is a highly effective yet minimally invasive procedure for the treatment of low back, upper back and neck pain caused by arthritis.

 It is an outpatient procedure lasting less than an hour, which involves placement of a slender tube, an endoscope camera, to burn the tiny nerve that allows you to feel the pain from your joint arthritis.
 The relief can last more than 2-5 years, and post procedural pain is minimal.

 Incision Care: If there is a dressing, you may remove it on the morning after surgery BEFORE your shower.
 If Surgical Glue is used expect it will slowly peel off within 14 days.
 Please call us with any changes or concerns such as: redness, swelling or drainage at incision site, or temperature greater than 101°.
 (Clear liquid drainage in the first 24 hours is normal).